Find Affordable College Courses

 $13,188 Average Tuition & Fees

 Ferris State University came in at #8 in this year’s edition of the Best Value Communication & Journalism Schools in Michigan ranking.
-Located in the town of Big Rapids, Ferris is a public school with a large student population.
+Located in the town of Big Rapids, Ferris is a public college with a large student population.

 Read More…